mudassirsahto/C-Analyzer/README.md

 # Description of Vulnerabilities:

     Assigning an integer to a pointer is not portable.
 •	 Line 138: Assigning an integer (int/long/etc) to a pointer is not portable across different platforms and compilers.
 For example in 32-bit Windows and linux they are same width, but in 64-bit Windows and linux they are of different width.
 In worst case you end up assigning 64-bit integer to 32-bit pointer.
-The safe way is to store addresses only in pointer types (or typedefs like uintptr_t).\n
+The safe way is to store addresses only in pointer types (or typedefs like uintptr_t).
-•	Line 128: %ld in format string (no. 2) requires 'long' but the argument type is 'double'.\n
+•	Line 128: %ld in format string (no. 2) requires 'long' but the argument type is 'double'.
 •	Line 102: Variable 'tid' is assigned a value that is never used.\n

 Further vulnerabilities observed: